-Everything DiSC + Five Dysfunctions of a Team = The Five Behaviors of a Cohesive Team
+Everything DiSC + Five Dysfunctions of a Team = The Five Behaviors Team Development

 The skills of teamwork and how to create a collaborative, cohesive team culture can be learned and put into action.
 This assessment combines the self-knowledge you obtain through Everything DiSC with the transformative model that Patrick Lencioni introduced in his best-selling book, The Five Dysfunctions of a Team.